knuchel120617/911-Coach-AI/Readme.md

 ## 💡 Idea / Solution <a name = "idea"></a>

-Our solution is a web application aimed for emergency medical dispatchers.
-Our users are able to create an account and login to the application, where they can simulate different medical emergency scenarios.
-They are able to have chat-based conversations with AI, who is acting as a caller to the emergency services.
-Additionally users have access to Q&A functionality, where they are able to get evidence-based information about different medical emergencies.
+Our solution is a web application aimed at emergency medical dispatchers.
+Our users are able to create an account and log in to the application, where they can simulate different medical emergency scenarios.
+They are able to have chat-based conversations with AI, who is acting as a caller to emergency services.
+Additionally, users have access to Q&A functionality, where they are able to get evidence-based information about different medical emergencies.
 They have access to the Q&A functionality also during the simulations.

 TODO ---> what do we mention about feedback functionality

+Check the [Figma prototype](https://www.figma.com/design/qIqalwlEH6M2GBUdpbUeUz/Landing-Page-UI-Kit---Fully-customizable-landing-page-UI-kit---Export-as-HTML-(Community)?node-id=0-1&t=hhnQ36NwNKehzHsu-1) to learn more about 911 Coach AI.
 ## ⛓️ Prototype <a name = "prototype"></a>

 Our application consists of a React frontend, that has been secured with Firebase authentication and